cmdocumentation/housing-affordability-analysis/README.md

 **Why this matters:** While immigrants are more likely than non-immigrants to face extreme burden, the rate does **not increase with career progression**—it actually **decreases slightly** from 6.60% (age 25–34) to 5.72% (age 45–54).

+## Recommended Next Steps:
+1. Acquire longitudinal wage data (T1 General/T4 by arrival cohort) to test the Income Recognition hypothesis
+2. Stratify by CMA (Toronto, Vancouver, Calgary, Montreal) to identify whether mid-career recovery holds in high-cost regions
+3. Cross-reference with immigration administrative records to quantify return migration rates at ages 25–34 (to assess survivor bias)
-This suggests that **severe affordability crises are not the norm**, and that immigrants gradually move out of extreme burden categories as they age.
+4. If available, analyze housing tenure transitions (rental → owner) by age and immigrant status This suggests that severe affordability crises are not the norm, and that immigrants gradually move out of extreme burden categories as they age.